pedromussi1/PuzzleSolver/README.md

 if (!characterController.isGrounded): This block applies gravity when the character controller is not grounded.
 It decreases the y-component of the movement direction over time, simulating the effect of gravity.

 <kbd><img src="https://i.imgur.com/ZTdQagP.png" alt="Level 8"></kbd>

+characterController.Move(moveDirection * Time.deltaTime);: This line moves the character controller in the direction specified by moveDirection.
+The movement is multiplied by Time.deltaTime to ensure smooth and frame rate-independent movement.

+if (canMove){rotationX += -Input.GetAxis("Mouse Y") * lookSpeed; rotationX = Mathf.Clamp(rotationX, -lookXLimit, lookXLimit);} : This conditional check ensures that rotation only occurs when the player is allowed to move (canMove).
+The movement inside the condotional handles vertical rotation of the player's camera based on mouse input.
+The variable rotationX stores the current vertical rotation.
+The value of Input.GetAxis("Mouse Y") represents the vertical movement of the mouse.
+This value is multiplied by lookSpeed to control the sensitivity of the rotation.
+The result is then added to rotationX.
+Mathf.Clamp is used to restrict the vertical rotation within a specified range (-lookXLimit to lookXLimit).
+This prevents the player from looking too far up or down.

+playerCamera.transform.localRotation = Quaternion.Euler(rotationX, 0, 0);: This line sets the local rotation of the player's camera based on the calculated rotationX.
+It rotates the camera vertically (up-down) relative to its local coordinate system.

+transform.rotation *= Quaternion.Euler(0, Input.GetAxis("Mouse X") * lookSpeed, 0);: This line handles horizontal rotation of the player based on mouse input.
+It modifies the rotation of the player's transform (transform.rotation) by applying a rotation around the y-axis.
+This rotates the player left or right based on horizontal mouse movement.
+The rotation is relative to the world coordinate system.

 <kbd><img src="https://i.imgur.com/tjLfbMO.png" alt="Level 8"></kbd>

 <kbd><img src="https://i.imgur.com/Yqlo610.png" alt="Level 8"></kbd>